 In WW-II and shortly thereafter, piston powered aircraft peaked in power, performance and complexity wise.
 Power went up to over 4000 bhp for large multi-row radial engines.
 Only to be defeated by the jet, which was developed by (among others) Germany's Dr. Hans von Ohain and separately in the UK by Sir Frank Whittle.
 Its principles are based on the "Aeolipile" of the ancient Greek scientist Hero and other great thinkers like Leonardo da Vinci and the laws of Isaac Newton.

-There are a number of engine subsystems which assist in keeping the engine running.
+There are a number of engine subsystems which assist in keeping the engine operating.
 Lubrication, engine cooling and bleed air.
 Without going into great depth we will uncover how they work.

 Turbines use a recirculating oil system where oil is collected in tanks after it has been pumped around by pressure and scavenge pumps.
 Oil coolers and filters are also used to remove any excess heat and any particulate matter picked up by the oil which could damage bearings and gears reducing the life of the engine.